scikit-learn/enhancement_proposals/slep009/proposal.rst

 Using keyword arguments has a few benefits:

-- it is more readable
+- It is more readable.
-- for models which accept many parameters, especially numerical, it is less error-prone than positional arguments.
+- For models which accept many parameters, especially numerical, it is less error-prone than positional arguments.
 Compare these examples:

 .. code-block:: python